stuartwells4/klem/qemu/README.md

 Started using this example driver to test mesh networking.
 Added scripts to setup bridge interface and to start the virtal machines.

-Currently using a ubuntu host on an M1 Macbook Proc to run these qemu sessions.
+Currently using a ubuntu host on an Apple MacBook Pro M1 to run these qemu sessions.
 Probably a bit recursive from a virtual stack point of view.

 ./startbr0.sh